The Girl from Hollywood: Plot summary

 When Shannon learns about Grace, knowing what Hollywood can be like for a girl with no family to care, she insists someone should go see her.
 Custer has become aware of mysterious traffic on the ranch, and plans to catch them.
 Shannon recognises Slick Allen's voice from his meeting with Wilson Crumb, and fears for Custer's safety.
 She approaches the bootleggers to try to prevent a confrontation, but only makes matters worse.
 The government finds Custer with the booze, and he is arrested.
 Although he learns of Guy's involvement, he chooses to accept six months in prison rather than let his sister be disillusioned with Guy.
 Custer tries to see Grace but she throws him out, pretending she dislikes him.
 The next day, Guy arrives too late; Grace dies of injuries from domestic abuse, an out of wedlock pregnancy, and drug abuse.
 A photo on her dresser is Guy's only clue to the guilty man.

 As months go by, the families recover from losing Grace.
 Eva arranges for a movie company to shoot some scenes at the ranch, at the request of … Wilson Crumb.
 Shannon is appalled.
 On the ranch, Crumb confronts Shannon, insisting she come back to him.
 Custer overhears their conversation, and gets drunk.
 Crumb tries to lure Eva out for an "audition", but she is horrified when he makes a pass.
 Angry, he tells her that Guy was the guilty bootlegger, who let her innocent brother go to jail for it.

 The next morning, Shannon is seen sweeping away tracks on the trail.
 Within hours, Crumb is found dead.
 Shannon claims responsibility but has no gun.
 Custer had a gun, but was passed out drunk and doesn't remember getting up, let alone killing him.
 Eva shoots herself over Crumb's allegations about Guy, and is found barely alive.
-Guy becomes so upset and disoriented when he learns about Eva's suicide attempt that he is taken to a sanatorium (mental hospital).

-Custer and Shannon are both arrested.
+Guy becomes so upset and disoriented when he learns about Eva's suicide attempt that he is taken to a sanatorium (mental hospital) Custer and Shannon are both arrested.
 There is a lot of circumstantial evidence against Custer.
 Shannon's sordid Hollywood past comes out during the trial.

-"…owing to the fact that murder juries are not isolated, such cases are tried largely by the newspapers and the public."